PhD courses at the PhD School

 Empirical Research Methods in the 21st Century

-Autumn 2025.
-Course organizer: Anne Jerslev, Dept. of Communication, 3,8 ECTS
+Autumn 2025 (Autumn 2027) Course organizer: Anne Jerslev, Dept. of Communication, 3,8 ECTS

 This course provides a comprehensive understanding of empirical research methods in the twenty-first century.
 Emphasis will be placed on the principles and practices of research design, data collection, and analysis, as well as ethical considerations in research.
 The guiding questions are: “What defines good empirical research today and how can it be achieved in a PhD project?”
 The course covers both traditional and digital methods to demonstrate where their respective strengths lie but also where they can complement each other.
 The course thus addresses challenges such as paradigmatic differences in methodology, the use of digital tools and platforms, and the combination of traditional and digital approaches and methods in data collection and analysis.